jin-gizmo/docma/doc/user-guide/03-templates/04-locale.md

     locale: "en_AU"
 ```

+!!! info
-> If `locale` is not specified using one of the mechanisms described above, it
+    If `locale` is not specified using one of the mechanisms described above, it
-> will default to whatever random value the underlying platform assumes.
+    will default to whatever random value the underlying platform assumes.
-> Good luck with that.
+    Good luck with that.